th3j35ter/th3j35ter.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am the owner of this page and my name is Logan Williams.
-I am a 3rd year Computer Science Student at Southern Illinois University Edwardsville.
-My goals for the future once I graduate in December 2026 is to find work as a CyberSecurity specialist for a company or agency that I believe is making the world a better place.
-Eventually, I will pursue change in the systems that exist as they do today in a flawed state.
-I plan on running for Congress in some capacity to bring the representation that people desperately need and apply a forward way of thinking to modernize the Federal Government.

-**Coursework**
+Hello!
+My name is **Logan Williams**, and I’m a third-year Computer Science student at **Southern Illinois University Edwardsville**, with a minor in Criminal Justice.
+I expect to graduate in **December 2026**.

+My career goal is to work as a **Cybersecurity Specialist** for an organization or agency committed to making the world a safer, more equitable place through technology.
+Long term, I plan to pursue **public service**, including a potential run for Congress, with a focus on modernizing flawed government systems and bringing forward-thinking, tech-driven reform to the federal level.

+---

+### 📚 Coursework
 - Cybersecurity Engineering
 - Computer Organization & Architecture
 - Database & Web System Development
 - Software Engineering
 - Operating Systems
 - Programming Languages

-  *Technical Skills*
+---

+### 🛠 Technical Skills
-  - C++, C, C#
+- **Languages**: C++, C, C#
-  - AWS IAM, and other tools (i.e. Cloudwatch, DynamoDB, API Gateway, AWS Lambda)
+- **Cloud & DevOps**: AWS IAM, CloudWatch, DynamoDB, API Gateway, AWS Lambda